tomjoht/tomjoht.github.io/_posts/2017/3/2009-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 * Metadata
 * Localization

 I'll briefly elaborate on these areas.
-Keep in mind that I'm still a proponent of docs-as-code tools, but it only makes sense some engineering scenarios.

 **Search**.
 With docs-as-code tooling, search is usually absent.
 If available, it's often a lightweight hack that doesn't scale beyond 100 pages.
 To get decent search, you usually have to integrate a third-party service, which is problematic behind a firewall.
 FrameMaker gives you robust, fully-indexed search for your content, including auto-complete.
 Not having to worry about search removes a huge burden from tech writers.

 **PDF output**.
 PDF output is another struggle with docs-as-code tools.
 Although there are workarounds, the processes are cumbersome and complicated.
 And again, you usually end up buying third-party tools to get the job done.
-Even if you try to move all your documentation to web-only formats, you'll still most likely need PDF.
-You will need PDF to generate early-access docs for beta partners, to submit content for SME's to annotate during reviews, and more.
+Even if you try to move all your documentation to web-only formats, you'll still likely need PDF.
+You will need PDF to generate early-access docs for beta partners, to submit content for SMEs to annotate during reviews, and more.
 With FrameMaker, PDF output is robust and professional-grade.

 **Responsive design**.
 Designing responsive output is also a major challenge with docs-as-code tools.
 Coding media queries is beyond the ability of most tech writers, so you need web developers or responsive-ready templates to pull this off.
 I wrote about FrameMaker's responsive output previously (see [Evaluating Adobe FrameMaker's responsive HTML5 output][12]).
 It's so much easier to leverage an output like FrameMaker's HTML5 help instead of creating your own.
 FrameMaker's help offers top-notch responsive design without the need to configure any CSS.

 **Multilevel navigation menus**.
 Multi-level navigation menus are also difficult to pull off with docs-as-code tools.
 You'll likely need a UX developer to help develop the code, and most solutions end up as simple static lists.
 FrameMaker provides robust multi-level menus out of the box.
 There's no need to develop special code to iterate through YAML files or other do other complex scripting logic.

 **Link validation**.
 Validating links is another challenge.
 With lightweight syntax formats, broken links can be common and hard to prevent.
 With FrameMaker, you have validation tools built-in to avoid outputs with broken links.
 You can also use structured authoring formats like DITA to implement other linking strategies.

 **Standard formats**.
 Standard formats are also a weakness with docs-as-code tools.
 Static site generators vary with many Markdown variants, Asciidoc, reStructured Text, or other scripting syntax like Liquid as their syntax.
 As a result, content gets locked into a custom system and isn't easily portable.
 With FrameMaker, you can tap into standardized XML schemas or use the built-in editor.
 You define the styles and other elements that you've want using standard FrameMaker options.
 Teams can be more efficient by tapping into industry-standard structure and syntax for their content.